Interview with David Kong, President and CEO at BWH Hotel Group®. A discussion with Vanguélis Panayotis, CEO MKG Consulting.

 All of us had to reflect and be introspective.
 I think about what we’ve learned through this crisis and I’ve always believed that any hardship teaches you lessons.
 You become stronger as a result and this crisis certainly has been extremely difficult and painful for me.

 I had personally separate from some very long-term associates who have helped build the success of the company and that was regrettable.
 It was very sad for me and followed me for many months and still bothers me but what I learned is to value people.
-It’s kind of like friends that don’t pass away.
-You wish you spend more time with them and value the time that you have with them.
+It’s kind of like friends that pass away.
+You wish you spend more time with them and value the time that you had with them.
 I think back to all those associates, about the fact that I had the opportunity to work with them.
 I really appreciated their work and I feel sad that they are no longer with us, but I’m going to work really hard to bring all them back.
 I feel like responsible towards them.

-We had the great honor to have you as the president of the ceremony for the Hospitality Awards back in 2018.
+We had the great honor to have you as the president of the ceremony of the Hospitality Awards back in 2018.
 During your speech – that was very vibrant and inspiring – you were talking about disruptions from our industry.
 Will this pandemic reshuffle some cards?

-I think the pandemic has definitely changed the traveler’s attitude and expectations for example cleanliness or the awareness of those efforts to provide a healthy and safe environment will stay for a long time.
-I think designs of hotels will also change.
+I think the pandemic has definitely changed the traveler’s attitude and expectations.
+For example cleanliness or the awareness of those efforts to provide a healthy and safe environment will stay for a long time.
+I think design of hotels will also change.
 There was already a trend towards a more minimalistic design, but because of this pandemic a lot of hotels had to declutter the room.
 And of course, touchless has always been a trend and is now propelled by the pandemic.
 We are advocating for QR codes so that we don’t have to print anything.
 People can just scan the QR code with their phone and pull up whatever information they want.

 Did you have significant openings despite the current situation?

 Best Western itself actually invested in two projects and we broke ground.
 These two projects are Vib properties.
-It’s an upscale boutique brand.
+It’s an upscale boutique hotel brand.
 We broke ground in Tempe, which is next to Arizona State University as well as in Denver which is an exciting up-and-coming area.
 Both of them are very heavy on the local experience and design centric.
 We are very proud of these projects and that’s why we invested in them directly.